barshy/tldv-transcript-extractor-/README.md

 ## 📋 Example Output

 ```
-Stuart Spratt: Not at the moment.
+Speaker 1: Not at the moment.
 No. Yeah, that's
-Fernando Barsh: It.
+Speaker 2: It.
 Listen, listen.
 Now and Another another project too.
 Pretty cool.
 Eh
-Stuart Spratt: Um, what are you talking about this page?
+Speaker 1: Um, what are you talking about this page?
 ```

 ## 🌐 Web Version